 7. AI for live collaboration/simulations in docs.

-I'm hyped for rebuilt workflows, generating prototypes or summaries automatically.
+I'm hyped for rebuilt workflows that automatically generate prototypes or summaries.
 Grammarly's pushing "AI impact through integration" feels like the future of work.

 My Recommendations for New Users:

-If you're a student or casual writer: Stick to free; it's plenty.
+If you're a student or a casual writer, stick to free; it's plenty.
 Professionals, bloggers, marketers like me: Go Pro immediately.
 The $12/month is worth it for the time saved.

 Teams: Look at Enterprise for security.